tr3buchet/functastic/README.md

 functastic provides two classes: `TaskHeap` and `Task`. `Tasks` wrap a function and are appended to the `TaskHeap` which provides a `run()` function handle running/scheduling/retrying the `Tasks` until the success condition is met. `Task's` default success condition is that the function does not raise any Exception and returns any non `None` value.

-a `Task` object can never raise an exception. calling a task either manually or using a `TaskHeap` will log exceptions and potentially use them to determine success, but they won't be raised. the one exception to this rule is if your custom `success_condition` function raises an exception, so be careful writing them.
+calling a `Task` object can never raise an exception. calling a task either manually or using a `TaskHeap` will only log exceptions and potentially use them to determine success, but they won't be raised. the one exception to this rule is if your custom `success_condition` function raises an exception, so be careful writing them. `Task` will also raise on initialization if you provide a `success_condition` that isn't callable.

 ## install